 The Story of Royal Copenhagen Porcelain

-Right from the beginning the factory had serious problems.
-Raw materials, firing, buildings, internal disagreements etc. - everything seemed to be problematic in spite of the fierce efforts of Frantz Müller and his employees.
+Right from the beginning the factory had serious problems with raw materials, firing, buildings, internal disagreements, etc. Everything seemed to be problematic in spite of the fierce efforts of Frantz Müller and his employees.

 At the beginning of 1779 the economy was so bad, that the factory was taken over by the king and renamed " The Royal Porcelain Factory" - Abroad known as Royal Copenhagen.

+In spite of the initial difficulties, the factory soon accomplished a high-quality production.
+Not until 1780 had the factory "gathered" enough articles to open up the shop that had been planned from the beginning.
 A shop was opened on the first floor in Koebmagergade.
 According to the cash books, the shop had nine customers on the first day of opening.
 The factory did not show any profits until 1795.
 And the Royal Family was always their biggest client.

 By 1780 the rococo style is ousted in favour of the neo classical style with decorations in the contemporary German style.
 Naturalistic flowers in fresh colours as well as medallions in black or gray with typical motifs.
 Almost all figurines produced at the factory in those days were copies.

 The oldest service

 At the same time tableware in the blue and white colours were manufactured.
 The Blue Fluted service was produced right from the start, but it was the Flora Danica service that made the factory world famous.
 By late 1700's the factory survived on orders and commissions from the Royal family and the nobility.
 Especially tableware and big magnificent vases were popular.
 Articles that would today be priced in the million kroner class.
 Royal Copenhagen's first golden age ends at the beginning of the 19th century.